 Your First Session

-For your first, 60-minute session, it’s recommended that you arrive fifteen minutes early to fill out an intake form which will guide your student therapist’s decisions.
+For your first,75-minute session, it’s recommended that you arrive five minutes early to fill out an intake form which will guide your student therapist’s decisions.
 To get the most out of a session, it’s best if you have a specific need in mind.
 Do you have a physical injury you’d like to address, mental or emotional stressors or trauma, or perhaps you have a combination of all these things?

 “The beautiful part of yoga therapy is that we look at the whole person.
 If something is coming up in the physical body, what are the other things that show up?
 What else happens because of the physical injury or stress?
 Yoga Therapy can address all of that in one single session,” says Chelsea.